spryker/spryker-docs/_drafts/oryx/dependency-injection/defining-services.md

 last_updated: Apr 13, 2023
 ---

-This document describe the conventions we use and recommend for defining services in Oryx.
+This document describes the conventions we use and recommend for defining services in Oryx.

 ## String-based token